go-gorp/gorp/README.md

 ## Running the tests

-The included tests may be run against MySQL, Postgresql, or sqlite3.
+The included tests may be run against MySQL or sqlite3.
 You must set two environment variables so the test code knows which driver to use, and how to connect to your database.